Phoenix To Self: 'Why Am I Talking About This? ... Joaquin, Shut Up'

 "I remember feeling like I was buzzing, like my whole body was vibrating, because it was just so exciting to experience this thing that wasn't real but at moments felt like it was real," he says.
 "It's basically the feeling that I've been chasing ever since."

 Phoenix doesn't give many interviews, so curious fans thought the 2010 documentary I'm Still Here — in which Phoenix said he was giving up acting to become a hip-hop artist — provided some insight into his life.
 But it turned out to be a mockumentary.

-Phoenix stars in the new movie Her, which is nominated for an Oscar for best picture.
+Phoenix stars in the movie Her, which was nominated for an Oscar for best picture.
 The film is set slightly in the future and Phoenix plays a man who is heartbroken because his wife recently left him.
 The hole in his life is soon filled by the voice of the new operating system on his phone.
 It's the first OS with artificial intelligence, designed to respond to your needs and personality as it gets to know you.
 Samantha, the voice of this operating system, is played by Scarlett Johansson.
 She becomes so responsive to him that he falls in love with her — and their relationship becomes just as complicated as any human one.

 On being a child actor

 When you're a kid on a set, you're like royalty.
 It's the best in the world.
 Everyone's like, "Do you want some snacks?
 Do you want something?" ...
 Not to make a big deal out of it, but we [his family] were really broke.
 And so sets were like, "Holy s - - -, they've got all this stuff here, that's amazing!
 Food, there's all these people here and everyone seems really happy!"

 There's really nothing like being on a movie or TV set.
 It's just an incredible energy, it's so exciting.
 So obviously, as a kid, you're like, "I could go to school, or I could be hanging out with these people."
 And it's so interesting because there are so many kinds of people that are on film sets.